sesquipedalian-dev/Seatr/README.md

 ## Acknowledgments

-* wikipedia for a refresher on the genetic algorithm - https://en.wikipedia.org/wiki/Genetic_algorithm
+* wikipedia for a refresher on the genetic algorithm (this may also provide some help with tweaking the algorithm parameters) - https://en.wikipedia.org/wiki/Genetic_algorithm